Table of Contents

-How to Fry Sweet Plantains
+How to Cook Plantains

 - Melt Butter: In a non-stick skillet over medium heat, melt your butter.

-- Serve: Transfer to a plate covered with newspaper or paper towels and allow them to drain for a minute or two.
+- Serve:ย Transfer to a plate covered with newspaper or paper towels and allow them to drain for a minute or two.
 Serve and enjoy!

-Tips for the Best Tostones
+Tips for the Best Fried Sweet Plantains

-What to Serve with Fried Plantains
+What to Serve with Sweet Plantains

 How to Store Leftovers